saucelabs/node-make-sync/README.markdown

 #### fixed numbers of args /  function arguments

-This only applies when using the mixed-args mode and calling the function sychronously.
+This only applies when using the mixed-args mode and calling the function synchronously.

 There are 2 strategies to resolve the confusion between the 'done' callback and other function argument, when those are passed at the end of the argument list: